tabarelli-filippo/MasterThesis-Codes/README.md

 ## Global Scale Analysis: Rotordynamics

 For the global scale, a one-dimensional shaft-line FE model was developed to evaluate the lateral vibrations of multi-disk rotor systems.
+The theoretical formulation and implementation of the code are based on the work of **Michael I. Friswell** (*Dynamics of Rotating Machines*, Cambridge University Press, 2010).

 By expressing the element matrices in closed form, the solution is obtained without numerical integration, significantly reducing processing time.
 The tool addresses both the linear and non-linear system behaviours, incorporating effects from bearings, squeeze-film dampers, seals and aerodynamic forces.

 The rotordynamic software was successfully validated against four literature cases and demonstrated consistency with modern commercial and in-house software, including DYNROT, XLRotor, and ANSYS.